BBC says Chinese police assaulted one of its journalists at Shanghai protest | Law-Order

 - China

-The BBC said Chinese police had assaulted one of its journalists covering a protest in the commercial hub of Shanghai and detained him for several hours, drawing criticism from a senior British minister who said the detention was unacceptable.
+The BBC said Chinese police had assaulted one of its journalists covering a protest in the commercial hub of Shanghai and detained him for several hours, drawing criticism from Britain's foreign minister who said the detention was deeply disturbing.
 China disputed the account and said the journalist had not identified himself as a reporter.

 "The BBC is extremely concerned about the treatment of our journalist Ed Lawrence, who was arrested and handcuffed while covering the protests in Shanghai," the British public service broadcaster said in a statement late on Sunday.
 "He was held for several hours before being released.
 During his arrest, he was beaten and kicked by the police.
 This happened while he was working as an accredited journalist."